andrew-lim/sw3dcpp/README.md

 - [lodepng](https://github.com/lvandeve/lodepng) for PNG loading
 - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) for .OBJ parsing
-- [glm](https://github.com/g-truc/glm) was previously used for matrix math but is no longer used, having been replaced by cusom Matrix and Vector classes.
+- [glm](https://github.com/g-truc/glm) was previously used for matrix math but has been replaced by custom Matrix and Vector classes.
 However it is still distributed together with the source code.

 MIT Licensed